 6. If everything appears to be in order, the transaction should be approved, and the payment process will be complete.

-7. After a payment has been authenticated and the form has been submitted, you can view a copy of the transaction in your JotForm account or in an email that’s sent to the email address associated with your account.
+7. After a payment has been authenticated and the form has been submitted, you can view a copy of the transaction in your Jotform account or in an email that’s sent to the email address associated with your account.

 Merchants, payment service providers, and banks in the United Kingdom will have until March 2021 to comply with PSD2’s strong customer authentication requirements.
 This deadline extension by the Financial Conduct Authority, a key finance industry regulator in the U.K., could foreshadow similar decisions over the next few weeks in the European Union.

-The new regulations for financial institutions, merchants, and third-party payment services may seem daunting, but they don’t have to be.
+The recent regulations for financial institutions, merchants, and third-party payment services may seem daunting, but they don’t have to be.
 Our comprehensive guide on how to be PSD2 compliant will answer many of your questions and demystify the process.

 Give our Stripe payment forms a try today and see how we’re helping our more than 5 million users stay on top of their game.